 We will use the year ending December 31 as our taxable year and the accrual method of accounting for federal income tax purposes.
 Each unitholder will be required to include in income its share of our income, gain, loss and deduction for each taxable year ending within or with its taxable year.
-In addition, a unitholder who has a taxable year ending on a date other than December 31 and who disposes of all of its units following the close of our taxable year but before the close of its taxable year must include its share of our income, gain, loss and deduction in income for its taxable year, with the result that it will be required to include in income for its taxable year its share of more than one year of our income, gain, loss and deduction.
+In addition, a unitholder who has a taxable year ending on a date other than December 31 and who disposes of all of its units following the close of our taxable year but before the close of its taxable year must include its share of our income, gain, loss and deduction in income for its taxable year its share of more than one year of our income, gain, loss and deduction.
 Please read "- Disposition of Units - Allocations Between Transferors and Transferees."